 Ep.
-93 - Laura Yamanaka has an extensive history of leading and supporting women in business as the past president of the National Association of Women Business Owners (NAWBO), President of the Los Angeles chapter, and Chair of the NAWBO Institute.
-She has been featured in Los Angeles Business Journal and a Los Angeles Times article “Nurturing Female Entrepreneurs.”
+93 - Laura Yamanaka is a leader of women with an extensive history of leading and supporting women in business as the past president of the National Association of Women Business Owners (NAWBO), President of the Los Angeles chapter, and Chair of the NAWBO Institute.
+She has been featured in Los Angeles Business Journal and a Los Angeles Times article "Nurturing Female Entrepreneurs."
 She is president and co-owner of teamCFO, partnering with startups, and small to midsize businesses to improve company performance and growth by providing quality financial accounting and business consulting services.
 Laura talks about how to tell the story of a business in numbers.
-She feels her success is founded in the lessons her great grandmother shared with her.
+She feels her success is founded in the lessons her great-grandmother shared with her.
 Most recently, teamCFO received the Asian Business Leadership Award, a national award sponsored by Wells Fargo Bank and the US Pan Asian American Chamber of Commerce Education Foundation.

 - The importance of going after your heart's desire as a young person